-Tennis DFS Picks for DraftKings & FanDuel: The Tennis Daily Plug, French Open June 5
+Tennis DFS Picks for DraftKings & FanDuel: The Tennis Daily Plug, U.S. Open September 5

 The Tennis Daily Plug, provided during Major tournaments for slates with 16 or more matches, is our write-up that highlights the top Tennis DFS picks & lineup strategies for DraftKings & FanDuel.